Sid Gustafson

 1973, short fiction, Thema Magazine, Thema Literary Society, Metarie, LA fall 2003

-PRISONERS OF FLIGHT, short fiction, Thema Magazine, Thema Literary Society, Metairie, LA, Autumn 1999.
+PRISONERS OF FLIGHT, short fiction, Thema Magazine, Thema Literary Society, New Orleans, LA, Autumn 1999.
 Nominated for the 2000 Pushcart Prize.

 AGE, fiction, Inkwell Magazine, Manhattenville College, Purchase, NY May 2000